 Or see Capilano Suspension Bridge Park light up for Christmas or walk to the beautiful Lights Festival at the VanDusen Botanical Gardens or the Night Nights event at Stanley Park, which turns this park into another North Pole Christmas village.
 At Grouse Mountain, you will find deer farms, Santa’s homes, and ice skating rinks that can come from the Lapland area, they look original.

 Interestingly, Iceland has a local story that tells about 13 Santa Claus with 13 different characters.
 They will give memorable Christmas gifts to children who are doing well throughout the year.
 With abundant snow, Iceland is wonderful when visited at Christmas.
-Especially if you enjoy it while staring at the beautiful aurora borealis with a variety of colours in the Icelandic sky.
+Especially if you enjoy it while staring at the beautiful aurora borealis with a variety of colors in the Icelandic sky.

 For Christians, Bethlehem has its place.
 The city in Palestine, where Jesus was born, became the beginning of Christmas.
 Without much decoration, Bethlehem becomes a beautiful tourist destination at Christmas with its historical values.